Ghost of Tsushima: Setting and narrative

 The Mongol invasion of Tsushima was chosen as the setting because the conflict was "easy for people to immediately conceptualize".
 As the Mongols at the time had the world's most advanced military, there were high stakes that required Jin, and therefore the player, to intervene.
-To ensure that the game's world was authentic, the team consulted SIE Japan Studio, a fellow Sony game development team, early in the game's development.
+To ensure that the game's world was authentic, the team consulted Japan Studio, a fellow Sony game development team, early in the game's development.
 Japan Studio was excited about the idea and helped fly approximately 10 members of Sucker Punch to Japan and Tsushima Island for a 10- or 11-day guided tour with a historian.
 The team visited Japan twice to research Tsushima, once during the summer and again in November, during the anniversary of the invasion.
 Japan Studio also helped connect Sucker Punch with historians who the team consulted on the history of the invasion and local Japanese customs and traditions.
 Experts on Japanese dialects, religions during the 13th century, and the recreation of 13th century kanji were also consulted.
 The team invited Ide Ryusetsu and Kuwami Masakumo Shike, experts from a samurai martial arts school, to perform motion capture for the game and advise the team on sword-fighting.
 Seattle-based historical sword fighting expert David Ishimaru was also involved in the creation of the game's combat style.
 While the team initially considered introducing real-life historical figures into the game, they refrained from doing so after being told by experts that it would be insensitive.
 Jin's samurai armor and katana are not historically accurate, with his armor based on that of the Sengoku period during the 16th and 17th centuries.
 According to Chris Zimmerman, one of Sucker Punch's cofounders, samurai armor from the 13th century was "jarring looking" and did not align with players' expectations of what samurai armor would look like.
 The katana was included in the game since it was considered to be the "quintessential icon of samurai".
 One of the game's Japanese localizers also suggested to the developers that the game's "haiku" side quest be replaced with a less anachronistic waka side quest, but this was rejected based on the relative recognizability of haiku outside Japan.